gottie29/AllSkyKamera/README.md

 You need:

 - a Raspberry Pi-based all-sky camera (Raspberry Pi 4 or newer recommended)
-- the standard allsky software and web interface by Thomas Jacquin
+- the standard allsky software and web interface by Thomas Jacquin or INDI AllSky
 - a working internet connection (for data upload)

-Support for the **INDI-Allsky** interface is planned and will be added to this library in the future.

 To join the network you need a **secret API key**.
 You can request a key here: <https://www.allskykamera.space/machmit.php>